kusumotonorio/factlog/README.md

 L{ HEAD || TAIL }
 L{ ITEM1 ITEM2 ITEM3 || TAIL }
 ```
-You can also write a quote that returns a single term in the goal definition argument.
+You can also write a quote that returns a single term in a goal definition argument.
 ```
 USE: lists